 Simply put, companies are in need of quality content, including video, to help engage prospects and persuade them to become clients and customers.

 Articles about video typically stress the importance of video’s engagement, SEO, and social media benefits.
-This is all true.
-We believe that a high-quality video on a site or on social media serves several functions – it informs, educates, and entertains.
-It helps build trust and credibility, both of which help you stick in a client’s mind.
-In a world where your prospects may not always (if ever) meet you in person, video can also be an effective way of conveying who you are and what you’re about.
+These are all critical points.
+We believe that a high-quality video on a website or in social media serves multiple functions – it informs, educates, and keeps you top of mind.
+It helps build trust and credibility.
+In a world where your prospects may not always meet you in person, video can also be an effective way of conveying your warmth, personality and values to both clients and prospects alike.

-With much written about benefits, we want to focus to process.
+However, with much already written about benefits, we want to turn our attention to process.
 How does one create a high-quality video that is at once memorable and brand-enhancing?
-And how does the right team help you navigate through this process so it becomes manageable? (and even pleasurable!)
+And how does the right team help you navigate through this process so it becomes manageable — and perhaps, at moments, even pleasurable?

-Much of this article is geared to those who haven’t gone through the video production process.
-And for our purposes, we’ll cover production of a “live action” video as opposed to an animated one.
+This article is geared for the “beginners” – those who haven’t gone through the corporate video production process.
+Also, for our purposes, we’ll cover production of a “live action” video as opposed to an animated one.

-The production of a corporate video or short film fits into four general stages (with some overlap), each of which poses its own unique challenges and solutions:
+The production of a corporate video (or even a short or feature film) fits into four general stages — with some overlap — each of which poses its own unique challenges and solutions:

-- The Concept Stage – What are We Showing and to Whom?
+- Concept Stage – What is Being Shown, to Whom, and Why?

-- Pre-Production – Setting the Stage and Writing the Script
+- Pre-Production – Setting the Stage & Writing the Script

 - Production – Getting It Filmed